Fernando Pires Ferreira: Work in Brazil

 Fernando returned to São Bernardo, Brazil, in 1868 and supposedly operated his mother's cataract using the dinner table at Fazenda Paraíso.
 According to the 1961 Bulletin of National Academy of Medicine and oral statements, the slaves called him a witch for "performing a miracle" in his 72-year-old mother and the phrase "[he] gave light to whom gave him light" (Note: In Portuguese, "to give light" (dar à luz) means "to give birth".) became consecrated.

-In the same year, Fernando moved to Rio de Janeiro, living on Rua da Ajuda, 42, freguesia of Candelária church.
-He presented the thesis "Breves considerações sobre as aplicações da iridotomia no tratamento da catarata" on Medical School of Rio de Janeiro and on 22 November 1869 he was admitted as a member of the Imperial Academy of Medicine (under the presidency of José Pereira Rego) after defending the thesis "Considerações sobre o pterígio e seu tratamento".
-He is the youngest person ever to be admitted by the entity, with 27 year-old.
+In the same year, Fernando moved to Rio de Janeiro, living at Rua da Ajuda, 42, freguesia of Candelária church.
+He presented the thesis "Breves considerações sobre as aplicações da iridotomia no tratamento da catarata" (Brief considerations about iridotomy applications for cataract treatment) at Medical School of Rio de Janeiro and on 22 November 1869 he was admitted as a member of the Imperial Academy of Medicine (under the presidency of José Pereira Rego) after defending the thesis "Considerações sobre o pterígio e seu tratamento" (Considerations about the pterygium and its treatment).
+He is the youngest person ever to be admitted by the entity, at 27 year-old.
 He acted as the treasurer of the Imperial Academy, and was responsible for changing its name to National Academy of Medicine in 1889.

-In 1872, Fernando founded the Graduation in Ophthalmology on Santa Casa de Misericórdia do Rio de Janeiro, thus becoming the "Father of Ophthalmology" on Brazil.
+In 1872, Fernando founded the Graduation in Ophthalmology on Santa Casa de Misericórdia do Rio de Janeiro, thus becoming the "Father of Ophthalmology" in Brazil.
 He then began lecturing his specialty.
-Amongst his most notorious students, are Dr. Otávio Rego Lopes and Dr. José Antonio de Abreu Fialho.
+Amongst his most notorious students, were Dr. Otávio Rego Lopes and Dr. José Antonio de Abreu Fialho.
 In 1881, he and Vicente Cândido Figueira de Saboia created the Chair of Ofthamologhy of the School of Medicine from Rio de Janeiro.
 Fernando indicated Dr. Hilário de Gouvêa as the first to fulfill the sit.
-He worked on Santa Casa de Misericórdia, Hospital de São Francisco de Paula, Caixa de Socorros D. Pedro V, Police Brigade and Church and Convent of Saint Antony and Chapel of the Third Order.
-On Sunday mornings, he operated the poor for free.
-He also had an office on Rua do Rosário, 50 and after 64.
+He has worked at Santa Casa de Misericórdia, Hospital de São Francisco de Paula, Caixa de Socorros D. Pedro V, the Police Brigade and Church and Convent of Saint Antony and Chapel of the Third Order.
+On Sunday mornings, he used to operate the poor for free.
+He has also had an office at Rua do Rosário, 50 and after 64.